Yamila Cafrune

 Yamila Cafrune (born in Buenos Aires, November 16, 1965) is an Argentine folk music singer.
 She is the daughter of Jorge Cafrune, who was also a folklore singer.
 She currently lives in Cañuelas, a small town in Buenos Aires Province.

+Biography

 Born November 16, 1965, she has 2 sisters.
 Her parents named her Yamila in honour of Djamila Boupacha.
 One of her sisters - Eva Encarnación Cafrune is named after Eva Perón and Encarnación - the wife of 19th century Buenos Aires province caudillo Juan Manuel de Rosas.
 The other is called Victoria, after Doña Victoria - the wife of "Chacho" Peñaloza.
 Her brother Juan Facundo Cafrune is named after the caudillo Rioja Facundo Quiroga.